Are you or a loved one looking for a sober living program?Sober living Home (424) 242-1130

 But amidst all this turmoil were some amazing athletic skills to die for.
 During his time at Bristol Central High School in Connecticut, Hernandez played different sports and positions.
 But it was as a tight end in football that his career began to take shape when he was roped in to play for the University of Florida in the team, the Florida Gators.
 He played his first college season as a Gator and went on to play 40 career games with them.
 It was during this time that his father passed away, and those who knew him then saw firsthand the kind of emotional impact it had on him.

-His career as a Florida Gator set some records for the University of Florida, regardless of which he did not come back for the fourth season.
+His career as a Florida Gator set some records for the University of Florida, although he did not come back for the fourth season.
 His coach did not want him back, given his use of marijuana and frequent absences.
 By the end of his college year, he decided to turn pro by declaring himself eligible for the NFL draft after the 2009 college football season, and was drafted in the 4th round of the 2010 NFL draft.

-Hernandez went on to play for the New England Patriots for 3 seasons and was key to them getting into the Super Bowl XVLI in 2012.
+Hernandez went on to play for the New England Patriots for 3 seasons and was key to them getting into the Super Bowl XLVI in 2012.
 While he was consistent in his performance, New England lost the game.
 But here is where the tragedy begins.

 What Role Did Drugs Play in Aaron Hernandez’s Downfall?